schmidthole/lord/README.md

 2. A registry to push and pull docker images from.
 3. A `lord.yml` file in the current directory alongside the `Dockerfile`

-Simply run `lord` in the current directory (assuming the binar is in your path) and the following will happen:
+Simply run `lord` in the current directory (assuming the binary is in your path) and the following will happen:

 1. Your docker container will be built.
 2. The container will be pushed to the specified registry.